isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        {
            "id": 1,
            "subnet": "10.0.0.0/24",
-           # It is replaced by the "reservations-global",
-           # "reservations-in-subnet", and "reservations-out-of-pool"
-           # parameters.
-           # "reservation-mode": "global",
            # Specify if the server should look up global reservations.
            "reservations-global": true,
            # Specify if the server should look up in-subnet reservations.